Updated September 2, 2024

 Generic name users have shown they want .com domains, while national users often prefer country code domains.
 The second largest TLD is a country code .de.

-Domain multiplexing can be applied equally to any top level.
+Domain multiplexing can be applied to any top level of course, if anyone ngTLD wants to employ it.

-How many telephone numbers have registered users?
-Why has the Internet been designed with less adaptive capacity than the international telephone network?
+The international telephone network can serve any number of registered users.
+Why has the Internet been designed with less adaptive capacity than the old telephone network?

 Have websites lost out to social media identities.
 Search for the name Ford on Facebook - there are at least 100.